Skip to content

 Preparing Ioto Source

 Before building your Ioto source code, you need to configure Ioto for your desired set of services.
 The Ioto distribution build includes several demo apps that define a set of services required for that app.
-The Ioto services are selected via the config/ioto.json5 configuration file.
+The Ioto services are selected via the ioto.json5 configuration file.
 The services are:

 Service Description